OwenFeik/realmview/README.md

 * Hold a button to rotate a sprite
 * Save perms, reload when the same scene is loaded
 * Expose closure macro
-* Visible fog brush
 * Visible resize anchors
 * Update stroke width in menu when changing with scroll wheel
 * Close game when owner leaves
 * Added tokens can't be edited by players
-* Sometimes players can't see all lines
 * Photoshop style stroke changes (maybe)
 * Set sprite aspect ratio
 * Token health bars